 Hazardous waste includes any unused product that is poisonous, reactive, corrosive, or flammable.
 You can easily identify hazardous products by reading packaging labels: look for keywords such as Warning!
 Danger!
 Poison!
 Caution!

-Of course, the best way to avoid having to properly dispose of hazardous waste is to avoid hazardous products to begin with.
+Of course, the best way to avoid having to dispose of hazardous waste is to not purchase hazardous products in the first place.
 CSWD recommends guides such as the Environmental Working Group’s Guide to Healthy Cleaning and EWG’s Skin Deep® Cosmetics Database to consumers who wish to reduce the amount of hazardous waste they generate each year.

 Household Hazardous Waste